 Study abroad and work experience

-You can spend part of your fourth year studying abroad or working in industry.
+You can spend your fourth year studying abroad or a term working in industry.
 There are opportunities to study abroad through the Erasmus, Cluster and Unitech exchange programmes.
 The Department links with many universities including Katholieke University of Leuven, Belgium; INSA de Lyon, France; INPG Grenoble; Karlsruhe, Germany and KTH, Sweden.

 As well as the potential for a career in mainstream mechanical or manufacturing engineering, graduates have found work in industries as diverse as film production and airlines.
 There is also a demand for specialist research and development work in industry, research organisations and universities.
 Opportunities exist for graduates in mechanical and manufacturing engineering to find employment in Ireland and elsewhere in the following areas: